 - 1 teaspoon vanilla extract

-- 4 teaspoons baking power (ensure gluten-free if necessary)
+- 4 teaspoons baking powder (ensure gluten-free if necessary)

-- 1/4 teaspoon mixed spice (or a mixture of nutmeg, cloves and cinnamon)
+- 1 teaspoon mixed spice (pumpkin pie spice) (or a mixture of nutmeg, cloves and cinnamon)

 - 3 tablespoons maple syrup (or sub any other sweetener)